 4) Ask the right questions

 To build an effective survey, you have to ask the right questions.
 Asking someone who hasn’t used Feature X what they think about it won’t help you to better understand your customers.
 In fact, it may harm your business rather than do any good.
 It’s a good idea to use customer segmentation to help plan your survey program, to make sure you ask the right questions to the right people.

-Product-market fit - a long road but essential for growth
+Product-market fit – a long road but worth the journey

-The journey to product-market fit is not easy.
-It’s a long road full of obstacles that need to be overcome.
-The truth is that by understanding your customers better, you will greatly increase your chances of finding a product-market fit and start growing.
+The journey to product-market may not be quick and easy, but the truth is that by understanding your customers better, you will greatly increase your chances of finding a product-market fit and start growing.
 What’s more, you’ll be set up to continue providing an outstanding customer experience as your business goes from strength to strength.